ToolJet/ToolJet/docs/docs/how-to/run-action-from-runjs.md

 ### Get Variables

-To access variables through immediately after setting them in a RunJS query, you can use the below `getVariable` and `getPageVariable` functions:
+To access variables immediately after setting them in a RunJS query, you can use the `getVariable` and `getPageVariable` functions:

-#### Retrieve the current value of a variable:
+#### Set and retrieve a variable:

 ```js
 actions.setVariable('mode','dark');